This article was updated on May 25, 2021.

 Stopping Medicare Fraud

-CMS plans to have all social security numbers removed from Medicare cards by 2019 to help combat any fraudulent action.
+CMS removed all social security numbers removed from Medicare cards in 2019 to help combat any fraudulent action.
 What else can you do?
 Medicare.gov recommends never giving out your Medicare number to receive a free offer or gift, and to always check your Medicare statement for errors.
 The Health and Benefits Manager at Hollis & Burns, Inc. agrees.
 She says, “Keep your information on lockdown.
 Limit what information you share.”